 Bran castle was initially a border fortress on the Transylvanian and Wallachian border.
 It actually became a castle only in 1920 when Transylvania was united to the rest of Romania at the end of First World War.
 At that time the castle was abandoned and and almost ruined.
 The owners, the municipality of Brasov decided to give the castle to Queen Marie

-The Queen loved Bran castle and she brought her royal architect with her to rearrange the old fortress into a quaint castle.
-She loved the castle so much that in her will she mentioned that when she dies she wants her heart to be removed from her body and buried next to the castle.
+The Queen fell in love with Bran castle and she asked her royal architect to rearrange the old fortress into a quaint castle.
+She loved the castle so much that she requested her heart to be buried next to the castle.

 You can see the urn with the Queen’s heart on the south-west side of the castle across the little creek, at the edge of the forest.